animatedmax/spring-data-geode/src/main/markdown/reference/indexing.md

 <div class="paragraph">

-In all other cases, {sdg-acronym} embraces a fail-fast strategy.
+In all other cases, SDG embraces a fail-fast strategy.

 </div>